SylphAI-Inc/AdalFlow/docs/source/developer_notes/evaluation.rst

 How to evaluate?
 ------------------------------------------

 The final question is how to evaluate.
-Evaluation methods can be divided into *automated evaluation* and *human evaluation* [1]_,[6]_.
+Evaluation methods can be divided into *automated evaluation* and *human evaluation* [1]_, [6]_.
 Automated evaluation typically involves using metrics such as accuracy and BERTScore or employing an LLM as the judge, to quantitatively assess the performance of LLMs on specific tasks.
 Human evaluation, on the other hand, involves human in the loop to evaluate the quality of the generated text or the performance of the LLM on specific tasks.
-Here, we organize resources that provides metrics and protocols for automated evaluation.
+Here, we recommend a few evaluation methods for LLMs.

-If you are interested in computing metrics such as accuracy, F1-score, ROUGE, BERTScore, perplexity, etc for various tasks, you can check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_ or `TorchMetrics <https://lightning.ai/docs/torchmetrics>`_.
+If you are interested in computing metrics such as accuracy, F1-score, ROUGE, BERTScore, perplexity, etc for LLMs and LLM applications, you can check out the metrics provided by `Hugging Face Metrics <https://huggingface.co/metrics>`_ or `TorchMetrics <https://lightning.ai/docs/torchmetrics>`_.
 For instance, you can use the following code snippet to compute the BERTScore, which uses the pre-trained contextual embeddings from BERT and matched words in generated text and reference text by cosine similarity.

 .. code-block:: python